-Groundwater is an important source of water stored in the earth beneath our feet, in spaces between sand, soils, and fractured rock known as an aquifer.
-Layers of aquifers make up a groundwater basin.
-During an average year, California's 515 alluvial groundwater basins and subbasins contribute approximately 38 percent toward the State's total water supply.
-During dry years, groundwater contributes up to 46 percent (or more) of the statewide annual supply, and serves as a critical buffer against the impacts of drought and climate change.
-Many municipal, agricultural, and disadvantaged communities rely on groundwater for up to 100 percent of their water supply needs.
+Groundwater is an important source of water stored in the earth, deep beneath our feet, in what are called aquifers.
+Aquifers are the collective saturated spaces between many layers of sands, soils, and gravels (called alluvial aquifers), or the interconnected cracks in bedrock or volcanic deposits (called fractured rock aquifers).
+Layers of alluvial aquifers make up a groundwater basin.
+During an average year, California's 515 groundwater basins and subbasins contribute approximately 41 percent toward the State's total water supply.
+During dry years, groundwater contributes up to 60 percent (or more) of the statewide annual supply and serves as a critical buffer against the impacts of drought and climate change.

-We mostly access groundwater through wells and pumps, and it is a crucial buffer against drought when surface water levels, like that inlakes and reservoirs, are running low.
-When groundwater is extracted in excess of what nature or manmade recharge efforts can replenish, groundwater elevations drop.
-Low groundwater elevations can cause the ground to gradually sink, a phenomenon known as subsidence.
-Subsidence, which is particularly bad in parts of the Central Valley, puts state and federal aqueducts and flood control structures at risk of damage.
+We mostly access groundwater through wells and pumps, and it is a crucial buffer against drought when surface water supplies in lakes and reservoirs, are running low.
+When groundwater is extracted in excess of what nature or managed recharge efforts can replenish (called overdraft), groundwater levels drop.
+Low groundwater levels can cause the ground to gradually sink, a phenomenon known as land subsidence.
+Subsidence, which is particularly extensive in parts of the Central Valley, puts state and federal aqueducts, flood control structures and other critical infrastructure at risk of damage.

 Reports & Resources